levy-web/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: chaged Toys.create(toy_params) to Toy.create(toy_params) in toys_controller create method

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: rendered json response with "render json: toy"

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: added the destroy route to routes